New York’s bail system is discriminatory and punishes poverty. Albany must fix it.

 The US puts more people awaiting trial behind bars than most countries have in their jails and prisons combined.
 As one of the nation’s progressive leaders, we must ensure that New York gets this right.

-Join our call for genuine reform to abolish cash bail for all misdemeanors and nonviolent felonies.
+Join our call for genuine reform to abolish cash bail.

 Photo: James Offer

 Today: Dan is counting on you